Ang-dot/neo-x-hack-coiny/README.md

 ## Project Impact

-Investing in Ka-Ching means supporting a transformative leap in the DeFi space.
+Investing in Coiny means supporting a transformative leap in the DeFi space.
 Our Explainable AI-powered multisig wallet addresses two of the biggest challenges in decentralized finance—security and usability.
-By proactively detecting and explaining potential fraud before transactions occur, Ka-Ching provides users with a level of confidence and control that’s rare in today’s DeFi ecosystem.
+By proactively detecting and explaining potential fraud before transactions occur, Coiny provides users with a level of confidence and control that’s rare in today’s DeFi ecosystem.
 This isn’t just about protecting individual users; it’s about building trust across the entire Web3 economy, reducing fraud, and empowering more people to participate safely in decentralized finance.

 ## Contract Deployment (Verified)